-Ingredients for Vegan Evaporated Milk:
+Ingredients for Vegan Evaporated Milk

-How to make Vegan Evaporated Milk:
+How to Make Vegan Evaporated Milk

+STEP ONE: Into a medium-size saucepan, add 3 cups unsweetened almond milk.
 Bring milk to a low simmer; do not boil.

 Can I use a different type of milk?

-Yes; whatever you have on hand will work fine.
+- Yes; whatever you have on hand will work fine.
 Just remember to take into account flavor differences and how that may affect your recipe.

-Vegan Condensed Cream of Mushroom Soup – So easy and flavorful; you’ll never settle for the canned stuff again.
+- Vegan Condensed Cream of Mushroom Soup – So easy and flavorful; you’ll never settle for the canned stuff again.

-Easy Vegan Hollandaise Sauce – Rich and creamy, this sauce is everything you remember of the egg-based version.
+- Easy Vegan Hollandaise Sauce – Rich and creamy, this sauce is everything you remember of the egg-based version.

-Vegan Cream of Chicken Substitute – Quick, easy, and yields the equivalent of one can of soup.
+- Vegan Cream of Chicken Substitute – Quick, easy, and yields the equivalent of one can of soup.

-- 3 cups unsweetened almond milk
+- 3 cups oat milk or unsweetened almond milk

 - Into a medium size saucepan, add milk.
 Bring to a simmer over low heat.